idiap/facereclib/docs/experiments.rst

      $ bin/faceverify.py --preprocessing facereclib/configurations/preprocessing/tan_triggs.py

 3. You directly put the constructor call of the class into the command line.
+   Since the parentheses are special characters in the shell, usually you have to enclose the constructor call into quotes.
    If you, e.g., want to extract DCT-block features, just add a to your command line.

    Example: